 This approach is not new.
 Johnson & Johnson used a similar method to make its Ebola vaccine.

 Finally, the vaccines were tested in areas with a high infection rate so scientists were able to gauge effectiveness quickly.
 No shortcuts were taken in development of this vaccine.

 No. Neither the Pfizer, Moderna nor the Johnson & Johnson vaccines contain live virus.
 It is not possible for the vaccine to give you COVID-19.

-COVID-19 vaccines are effective at preventing severe illness, including the Delta variant.
+COVID-19 vaccines are effective at preventing severe illness.
 According to the CDC, infections only happen in a small proportion of people who are fully vaccinated and, when they do occur, infections are generally mild.

 If a fully vaccinated person does contract COVID-19, they can spread the infection to others.
 That’s why it’s important to continue following the 3Ws — wear a mask, wash your hands and watch your distance — even after you are vaccinated.

 Even after you are vaccinated, you should wear a mask.
 You should also continue to practice social distancing and proper handwashing.
 No vaccines for any illness are 100% effective, and it takes up to two weeks after the second vaccine for the body to reach peak immunity.